Senpai-10/google-collections-extension/README.md

 ## How to use

-- First make sure have more than +200 items in your collection to have second page.
+- First make sure have more than +200 items in your collection to have a second page.

 - Go to [here](https://www.google.com/save)